 - Proposals are reviewed, scored, and recommended for funding by teams of reviewers.
 Review teams include county staff from these same Service Areas to assure that proposed program models will meet the needs of the target population.
 Review teams also include county staff with expertise in housing, Housing Support, and people with lived experience.
-Depending on need for technical input, review teams may also include staff with the state of Minnesota. - Proposals selected during RFP process may have additional conditions that they must then meet before receiving a final award or may be subject to further negotiations.
+Depending on need for technical input, review teams may also include staff with the state of Minnesota.
+Review teams may also request input from Hennepin Health for proposals that indicate a provider will bill health insurance for services. - Proposals selected during RFP process may have additional conditions that they must then meet before receiving a final approval or may be subject to further negotiations.